-Simply put, Unearthed is a game project being developed using hacking software and the EarthBound Super Nintendo rom.
-Despite being constructed within the framework of an existing game, it will have an original narrative and will feature a new cast, game world, and set of game-play mechanis.
+Simply put, Unearthed is a game project being developed using hacking software and the EarthBound Super Nintendo ROM.
+Despite being constructed within the framework of an existing game, it has an original narrative and features a new cast of characters, game world, and game-play mechanics.
 The main aim of Unearthed is to produce an entertaining narrative experience within the fabric of a retro video game.

 I guess a lot of this project is driven by nostalgia.
 Many of the narrative points and game-play mechanics in Unearthed are derived from existing media or at least inspired by it.
 When I work on Unearthed, I often feel like I am writing a love letter to an era of games that has long passed.
 I hope the end result is both familiar and refreshing to those who play it.

-Unearthed has been a labour of love for me over the past few years, and I have been working on it whenever I have a spare moment.
-I’m not entirely sure when it will be done, but you can see the progress so far by checking out the blog posts below.
-As of the writing of this page (April 2016), most of the nuts ‘n’ bolts of the game world are finished.
-I am currently implementing some tertiary battle elements before assembling a demo of some sort.
+Unearthed has been a labour of love for me, and I have been developing it on-and-off over the past 5-10 years.
+I’m not entirely sure when it will be done, but you can monitor my progress by checking out the blog posts below.
+Currently, most of the nuts ‘n’ bolts of the game world are finished, and I am working on dialogue, NPCs, and tangible gameplay stuff.

 I am done estimating the game’s completion date.
 It could be years before the game is fully complete, and I don’t want to create unrealistic expectations for the project.
 Please enjoy the demo (featuring the first hour or two of gameplay), and let me know if you have any feedback on the game.